 Final thoughts on these delicious camping pie iron recipes

-What did you think of all of those delicious pie iron recipes?
-Seriously, you and your family could literally live on mountain pies for every meal and then some!
 These little hot pocket concoctions can be eaten right out of the fire.
 Or, you can wrap them in parchment paper to take on your hike!
 But not where there’s bears because they’ll want a bite or two too!
 Bon Appetit!

-Check out these fun pie iron recipe books:
+Check out these easy-to-follow pie iron recipes:

 20 Quick & Easy Foil Packet Camping Meals